Skip to main content

 What makes someone a seeker?

+Get access to my free resource library for personal and spiritual development here.
 Why do some people devote their lives to searching for truth, for happiness, for meaning beyond what the world offers?
 I’m not just talking about "spirituality" as it’s often sold—because even spirituality has become a kind of religion.
 I'm talking about a deeper longing.
 A hunger for real connection.
 To a higher power.
 To the divine.
 To something… more.
 Some people find it through religion.
 Others look inward—through practices labelled “new age” or “spiritual.”
 Some go on silent retreats, some chant, some read self-help books, some sit in stillness.
 But what are we all really looking for?
 If I ask that question honestly, as someone who has been searching my entire life, the answer is clear: I’ve always been trying to overcome suffering.
 That’s it.
 Even as a child, I could feel that something was off with the world.
 I didn’t have the words yet, but I could feel the sadness.
-The pain.
-The heaviness.
-And I could feel something inside me that I didn’t know how to name. ...
+The pain...